A Python Package for Sampling from Copulae: clayton: Case study: modeling pairwise dependence between spatial maximas with missing data

 We thus represent in three dimensions in Figure \ref{fig:mv_plot}.

-\section{Case study : Modeling pairwise dependence between spatial maximas with missing data}
+\section{Case study: modeling pairwise dependence between spatial maximas with missing data}

-We now proceed to a case study where we use our \textsf{Python} module to assess, under a finite sample framework, the asymptotic properties of an estimator of the $\lambda$-madogram when data are completely missing at random (MCAR).
+We now proceed to a case study where we use our \textsf{Python} package to assess, under a finite sample framework, the asymptotic properties of an estimator of the $\lambda$-madogram when data are completely missing at random (MCAR).
 This case study comes from numerical results of \cite{boulin2021non}.
-The $\lambda$-madogram belongs to a family of estimators, namely the madogram, which is of prime interest in environmental sciences, as it is designed to model pairwise dependence between maxima in space, see \emph{e.g.} \cite{bernard:hal-03207469,BADOR201517,saunders} where the madogram was used as a dissimilarity measure to perform clustering.
-Where in several fields, for example econometrics (\cite{woolridge2007}) or survey theory (\cite{chauvet2015}), the MCAR hypothesis appears to be a strong hypothesis, this hypothesis is more realistic in environmental research as the missingness of one observation is usually due to instruments, communication and processing errors that may be reasonably supposed independent of the quantity of interest.
-In Section \ref{subsec:background}, we define objects and properties of interests while in Section \ref{subsec:num} we describe a detailed tutorial in \textsf{Python} and with \textbf{COPPY} module to compare the asymptotic variance with an empirical counterpart of the $\lambda$-madogram with $\lambda = 0.5$.
+The $\lambda$-madogram belongs to a family of estimators, namely the madogram, which is of prime interest in environmental sciences, as it is designed to model pairwise dependence between maxima in space.
+See, for example, \cite{bernard:hal-03207469,BADOR201517,saunders}, where the madogram was used as a dissimilarity measure to perform clustering.
+In several fields, such as econometrics (\cite{woolridge2007}) or survey theory (\cite{chauvet2015}), the MCAR hypothesis appears to be a strong hypothesis, but in environmental research, this hypothesis is more realistic, as the missingness of one observation is usually due to instruments, communication, and processing errors that may be reasonably supposed to be independent of the quantity of interest.
+In Section \ref{subsec:background}, we define objects and properties of interest, while in Section \ref{subsec:num}, we describe a detailed tutorial in \textsf{Python} and with the \textsf{clayton} package to compare the asymptotic variance with an empirical counterpart of the $\lambda$-madogram with $\lambda = 0.5$.